Road trip: Black Hawk's trail

-In 1993, the Vernon County Historical Society restored them and erected shelters and explanatory plaques.
+Eventually, the Vernon County Historical Society restored them and erected shelters and explanatory plaques.
 For the dedication, descendants of Black Hawk traveled from Oklahoma, where the tribe ended up.

 Today, it's possible, with the help of a society brochure, to follow Black Hawk's flight to the Mississippi.

 A friend and I started out one sunny September afternoon near the tiny burg of Rising Sun, where the band camped in a ravine July 31, 1832, followed by the militia the next night.

 Today, contoured fields of soybeans and tobacco line the valleys, and ridges are dotted with white steeples and farmhouses.

 Scandinavian pioneers homesteaded here; near Coon Valley, the 400-acre open-air museum Norskedalen keeps their traditions alive.